hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

       ```markdown
       ilorest rawpost <file path>\flushtonvm.txt
       ```
-   4. Reboot the server
+   4. Restart the server

       ```markdown
       ilorest reboot
       ```
-   5. Once the server has reset, you can view the boot order to verify that the new entry for the SAN boot target has been created.
+   5. Once the server has restarted, you can view the boot order to verify that the new entry for the SAN boot target has been created.

       ```markdown
       ilorest bootorder